Nasdaq Helsinki: History

+The Helsinki Stock Exchange was founded during the era of the Grand Duchy of Finland in 1912.

 The Helsinki Stock Exchange saw its first transaction on October 7, 1912.
 From then it remained a "free form" financial association until in 1984 it was converted into a cooperative owned mostly by banks, traders, other companies and associations.

 The exchange went through a colorful history, including significant growth during World War I, when the number of companies nearly multiplied tenfold due to Russian Empire's wartime demand.
 The exchange's performance and returns have been volatile, experiencing bubbles, downturns, impacts of wars, Finnish independence, the civil war, economic crises, and technological development.

-During the 1950s and 1960s, the Helsinki Stock Exchange remained largely dormant and was largely forgotten by savers.
-However, in the 1970s the exchange experienced a significant revival and regained the interest of investors.
-Between 1968 and 1973, the market value of the exchange tripled, driven by a strong economic upturn and increased investor participation.
-This growth was subsequently reversed during the mid-1970s due to the international oil crisis and rising inflation, which caused the exchange to lose two-thirds of its value.
-Toward the end of the 1970s, the Helsinki Stock Exchange aligned with a global market upswing, which continued into the affluent 1980s before culminating in a recession toward the end of that decade.
-This period marked a renewed phase of activity and expansion for the stock exchange after years of relative inactivity.